50 Mesmerizing Attractions in the Southwest

 26. Red Rock Scenic Byway

 Red Rock Scenic Byway is another breathtaking drive in Sedona, and although crowded, not nearly as popular as Oak Creek.
 This one is jam packed with red rock views although it does not offer the respite from the heat, nor the leafy trees and swimming holes of Oak Creek.
-What it does offer is a glimpse of many of Sedona’s most famous rock formations, all of which have been named after the shape they resemble.
-Numerous hikes, overlooks, and attractions can be found along this 13 mile journey so give yourself plenty of time to explore!
+What it does offer is a glimpse of many of Sedona’s most famous rock formations.
+Interesting, all rocks are named after the shape they resemble.
+Numerous hikes, overlooks, and attractions can be found along this 13 mile journey.
+So give yourself plenty of time to explore!

 Directly on the route you will find the wonderful Chapel of the Holy Cross, the Little Horse trail, and the Bell Rock vortex (a vortex is an area of natural intense healing energy-more on that below) known to be a hotspot of UFO activity.
-The drive can get crowded on holiday weekends and on Sundays when Phoenix daytrippers head back home, so plan your drive early in the morning or on a weekday if possible to fully take advantage of the incredible scenery without massive crowds!
+Avoid this drive on holiday weekends and on Sundays when Phoenix daytrippers head back home.
+Do plan your drive early in the morning or on a weekday if possible to fully take advantage of the incredible scenery without massive crowds!

 Location: SR 179 Sedona